ITCMD/AutoParameters/README.md

 # AutoParameters
 A common difficulty with parameters is that you can only have up to 9 parameters without using the shift command (which replaces the initial ones).

-This function replaces `%1` and `%~1` variables with %F1% and %F1Q% variables.
+This function replaces `%1` and `%~1` variables with `%F1%` and `%F1Q%` variables.
 This allows you to handle an infinite amount of parameters.
 For example, the 20th paramater would be `%F20%`.
 The script also allows you to easily check how many paramaters there are with the `%ParamCount%` variable.

 # How to use

 The simple 10 lines of code must be placed at the top of your script (after `@echo off` if you have it).
 It can also be put inside a function to handle it's parameters, but note that this means you cannot call it from the top of your file.

+To get the second parameter: `%F2%`
+To get the second parameter without quotes (if there are any by default): `%F2Q%` To get the count of parameters: `%ParamCount%`

 This will work:
 ```